del2090/del2090.github.io/_posts/2025-04-10-rna-thermoswitch.md

     - MG132 only moderately increases PIF7-MYC levels when CHX treatment is applied.
     - PIF7 does not appear to be under major regulation by the proteasome.

-### PIF7 is necessary for thermomorphogenesis in response to warm daytime temperature cycles
+### Figure 2: PIF7 is necessary for thermomorphogenesis in response to warm daytime temperature cycles

 - Fig. a~c) *pif7-1* mutant shows strongly reduced hypocotyl elongation (warm daytime growth response abolished)
     - *pif4-2* mutant shows similar phenotypes, but two mutations are not additive.